 - Dolled-Up Installment: The Afflicted, a later true crime film with a similar premise note , has the alternate title of "Another American Crime".

 - Dying Dream: The scene of Sylvia's escape and reunion with her parents near the end.

 - Foregone Conclusion: The fate of Sylvia.

-- There's also a point where, after spending all of her time torturing Sylvia, Gertrude gently washes her and is able to interact with her calmly, indicating that she's got a grip again.
-She loses it as soon as the local church's priest speaks to her about suspicions that Paula is pregnant, causing her to start lashing out at Sylvia again.
+- There's a point where, after spending all of her time torturing Sylvia, Gertrude gently washes her and is able to interact with her calmly, indicating that she's got a grip again.
+She loses it as soon as the local church's priest speaks to her about suspicions that Paula is pregnant, causing her to start lashing out at Sylvia yet again.

 - How We Got Here: The film opens with and switches back and forth to the court trial of Gertrude and the others.